What do I need to know about exams?

 What will happen if there are problems with my academic work?

 If you are unable to complete any of your academic work due to illness, you should inform your Personal Tutor immediately.
 If you are unable to attend a tutorial or practical class or to complete the work for a tutorial or class, you should also contact the academic tutor as soon as possible.
 Academic tutors may, at their own discretion, rearrange tutorials or arrange to mark work which is submitted late.
 They are more likely to be sympathetic to such requests if they were notified of the problems in advance.
-If you have an infectious disease, such as ‘flu, you should inform the College Nurse of your symptoms via the Intranet.
+If you have an infectious disease, such as ‘flu, you should inform the College Nurse of your symptoms.

 If you have an illness which is likely to prevent you from completing your academic work for a period of longer than two weeks in any term, it is likely that you will have to suspend your studies.
 You should contact the Senior Tutor as soon as this appears to be likely.